AyyaduraiAgalya/Customer-Value-Insights/README.md

   - Sentiment distribution across feedback.
   - Average rating by sentiment group to understand the relationship between satisfaction and feedback sentiment.
 - **Output**: Saved in `../data/processed/feedback-with-sentiment.csv` for further analysis.

+## SQL Highlights
+1. **High-Value Customer Identification**: Extracts top customers for targeted engagement strategies.
+2. **Sentiment Analysis by Segment**: Summarizes feedback sentiment for different customer segments.
+3. **Recent Buyers with Negative Feedback**: Identifies customers at risk due to recent negative experiences.
+4. **Spending Behavior Analysis**: Shows the impact of sentiment on customer spending.
+5. **Campaign Response Report**: Evaluates marketing campaign effectiveness across customer segments.

+### Getting Started
+- Make sure your MySQL server is running.
+- In `scripts/insert_data.py` set the mysql server's password as an environment variable called `DB_PASSWORD`
+- Run `scripts/insert_data.py` to populate the tables with data.

+### How to Run the SQL Scripts
+1. **Connect to your MySQL database** using MySQL Workbench or your preferred SQL client.
+2. **Execute the `create_tables.sql` script** to set up the tables.
+3. **Insert data** using the Python script or directly in your SQL client.
+4. **Run the `cx_queries.sql` script** to showcase advanced SQL analysis.